 After your application sends trace data to Wavefront, you can examine that data in the Traces browser.
 By fine-tuning the trace query in the Traces browser, you find the traces that you’re interested in by describing the spans they must contain.

-Get Started With Trace Queries
+Get Started with Trace Queries

-- Optionally add one or more filters to refine your query.
+- Optionally, add one or more filters to refine your query.

-- Click Search in the query bar to update the list of traces.
+- Click Search in the query bar.

 Select an Operation